felixfbecker/semantic-release-firefox/README.md

 - `xpiPath`: Required, the filename of the xpi file.
 - `addOnSlug`: Required, The URL slug of the extension, as in `https://addons.mozilla.org/en-US/firefox/addon/SLUG/`
+- `sourcesArchivePath`: Optional, the file path for the zip with the source code that will be uploaded.
+Defaults to `./sources.zip`.
+Set this to `null` to not upload a sources archive.
 - `notesToReviewer`: Optional, notes to the reviewer that will be submitted for every version.
 For example, you could link to the source code on GitHub.

 ## Configuration